browserup/docs/en/load/commands/new.md

 ---
-title: generate
+title: new
 ---
-The *generate* command is useful for getting working hello world files in a particular environment for your test.
+The *new* command is useful for getting working hello world files in a particular environment for your test.

-The generate command creates in the local directory:
+The new command creates in the local directory:
 * a browserup.yaml test config
 * an example set of files for that test-type